|Designer: Armstrong & Walker Land. Arch.||

 Botanical name: Festuca californica

 The California Fescue is a cool season bunchgrass with blue-green blades that reach 2' high.
 The violet colored flower stalks are 5' tall, appearing in spring and summer, creating fountain-like clumps.
 This grass is drought tolerant for sun and shade although it looks better with additional summer water.
-The California fescue is native to CA and is a beneficial insect plant.
+The California fescue is a beneficial insect plant.
 Plant on dry sunny slopes or on the edge of a dry creek bed.